New Fed Chair in Office: What Does This Mean for You?

 As you may have read in one of our previous market watch articles, bad economic news and uncertainty are good for mortgage interest rates.
 Investors tend to flock to bonds in bad times, and more demand pushes interest rates lower — providing a much better deal for you, the borrower.

-With the announcement of Fed Chair Janet Yellen’s retirement, there was a lot of discussion around who would replace her.
+When Fed Chair Janet Yellen’s announced her retirement, there was a lot of discussion around who would replace her.
 On November 2, 2017, President Donald Trump nominated Jerome Powell to serve as the Chair of the Federal Reserve.
 Just over a month later, the Senate Banking Committee approved Powell's nomination to be Chair.
 The Senate then confirmed his nomination on January 23, 2018.

 Home loans usually come with 15- to 30-year terms, a far longer timeline than the short-term borrowing affected by the federal funds rate.
 So mortgage rates are less sensitive to incremental rate increases.